zudochkin/awesome-newsletters/README.md

 * [Founders Grid](https://foundersgrid.com/).
 A weekly newsletter for startup founders that rounds up the best resources from startup ecosystem.
 * [Software Lead Weekly](http://softwareleadweekly.com/).
 A free weekly email, for busy people who care about people, culture and leadership.
 * [Hacking Revenue](http://hackingrevenue.com/).
 One email a week with carefully curated insights to scale up your business.
-* [The Changelog Nightly](https://changelog.com/nightly).
+* [Changelog Nightly](https://changelog.com/nightly).
 An email, every night at 10pm CT, that unearths the hottest new repos on GitHub.
 * [Code Cartoons](https://tinyletter.com/codecartoons).
 Learn code via cartoons via email.
 * [Awesome Self Hosted Newsletter](https://selfhosted.libhunt.com/newsletter).
 A directory of free software solutions and web applications which can be hosted locally.
 * [lkml.wtf](https://lkml.wtf/).
 A weekly roundup of Linux Kernel Mailing List threads but with a lot more sarcasm.